Floorp-Projects/Floorp/testing/marionette/harness/docs/basics.rst

    client.start_session()

 This returns a session id and an object listing the capabilities of the Marionette server.
-For example, a server running on a Firefox OS device will have the ability to rotate the window, while a server running from Firefox won't.
+For example, a server running on Firefox Desktop will have some features which a server running from Firefox Android won't.
 It's also possible to access the capabilities using the :attr:`~Marionette.session_capabilities` attribute.
 After finishing with a session, you can delete it with :func:`~Marionette.delete_session()`.
 Note that this will also happen automatically when the Marionette object is garbage